 Bob McNally

 Alan Fleischmann

-I mean, a little bit also about your impressions of Congress, because, ironically, you were there during a very contentious time, obviously, or just before.
-And you were there during 9/11.
-So a lot happened right after that.
-You literally were in the White House during 9/11.
-It was considered at the time, a very, very contentious time.
-And not a lot of partisanship, more bipartisanship.
-And yet, looking back, it was a ton of bipartisanship.
-And there was a lot of collaboration.
-So it's interesting how the world has changed and shifted in these years.
-But tell us a little bit about your impressions, both Democrats and Republicans, if you can, without getting too political, and your impressions of some of the leaders in Congress and dealt with?
+Tell us a little about your impressions of Congress, too.
+Ironically, you were there during a very contentious time — or just before.
+You were there during 9/11; a lot happened right after that.
+At the time it was considered a very contentious period, but looking back, there was a ton of bipartisanship and a lot of collaboration.
+It's interesting how the world has changed and shifted over these years.
+So tell us about your impressions of both Democrats and Republicans, if you can without getting too political, and your impressions of some of the leaders in Congress you dealt with.

+Bob McNally